smartsheet-platform/smartsheet-tableau-extract/README.md

 Once the server has imported the data, you can use Tableau Desktop to connect to the TDEs as a Tableau Server data source.
 Once you create your visualizations and publish them, you can periodically run this script and re-import the data, which will automatically update the visualizations.

-Note that this solution may require customization to meet your needs, since this only exports a single user's sheets, and exports all of them. **Add note here about security and data privacy**
+Note that this solution may require customization to meet your needs, since this only exports a single user's sheets, and exports all of them.